-Osteopathic Treatment Options
+Osteopathic Treatment Techniques

 Soft Tissue Manipulation

-Soft-tissue techniques consist of all techniques that focus on all body tissue other than the bones.
+Soft-tissue techniques consist of all osteopathic treatment techniques that focus on all body tissue other than the bones.
 Soft tissues in the body include muscles, tendons and ligaments.
 Although traditional massage may seem similar to soft tissue osteopathic techniques, they are different.
 Traditional massage mainly focused on muscles.
 It involves the use of broad movements.
 On the other hand, osteopathic techniques are more targeted.
 The techniques work other tissues other than muscles.

-Neurological Techniques
+Neurological Osteopathic Techniques

-Chiropractic
+Chiropractic Adjustments

 Cranial Sacral Osteopathy